shakacode/react_on_rails/docs/basics/configuration.md

   # public_output_path folder
   manifest: manifest.json
   cache_manifest: false

+  # Source path is used to check if webpack compilation needs to be run for `compile: true`
   source_path: client/app

 development:
   <<: *default
-  # generated files for development, in /public/webpack/dev
+  # Generated files for development, in /public/webpack/dev
   public_output_path: webpack/dev

 test:
   <<: *default
+  # Ensure that webpacker invokes webpack to build files for tests if not using the
+  #   ReactOnRails rspec helper.
+  compile: true

-  # generated files for tests, in /public/webpack/test
+  # Generated files for tests, in /public/webpack/test
   public_output_path: webpack/test

 production:
   <<: *default
-  # generated files for tests, in /public/webpack/production
+  # Generated files for production, in /public/webpack/production
   public_output_path: webpack/production
   cache_manifest: true
 ```